interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 **[astm.f3411.v22a.NET0260-a](../../../../requirements/astm/f3411/v22a.md)** requires that the 95th and 99th percentiles
 of the durations for the replies to requested flights in an area do not exceed the respective thresholds `NetSpDataResponseTime95thPercentile` (1 second) and `NetSpDataResponseTime99thPercentile` (3 seconds).

+## Mock USS interactions evaluation test case

+In this test case, the interactions with a mock_uss instance (if provided) are obtained and then examined to verify compliance with requirements.

+### Get mock USS interactions test step

+### Evaluate mock USS interactions test step

+#### No large Display Provider queries check

+If one of the Display Provider test participants was found to have sent a query to mock_uss with a larger-than-allowed area requested, then that participant will have violated **[astm.f3411.v22a.NET0240](../../../../requirements/astm/f3411/v22a.md)**.

+TODO: Implement this check